technosaurus/duktape/website/README.txt

 * No Javascript: pages must be readable

-The pages are also designed to be reasonably readable with a text browser like w3m or elinks.
+* Non-graphical browser (e.g. w3m or elinks): pages must be readable and layout must look reasonable

 Build process
 =============